-Hacking attempts has intensified as of late, with people or bots attempting to gain access to websites for a few different reasons.
+Hacking attempts have intensified as of late, with people or bots attempting to gain access to websites for a few different reasons.
 One of those reasons is, hacked websites can be used to attack other websites via the means of a DDos attack.
 They will upload a file or files to a website server, and use those files to attack another website or server, with the intention to take it offline for a period of time.

-They may also wish to steal sensitive information, depending on the type of website, they may-be able to access email addresses, contact lists and even banking details.
+They may also wish to steal sensitive information, depending on the type of website.
+They maybe able to access email addresses, contact lists and even banking details.
 There could be a motivation to simply disrupt and cause a type of online vandalism to a website.
 Whatever the reason, these simple tips will help you to avoid it happening to you.

 Basic WordPress Security Tips

 There are some very good security plugins available.
-I currently use Wordfence, there is a free and paid version, the free version is obviously more restricted, however it still provides very useful features.
-It gives you information on login attempts and will block bots from attempting a login.
+I currently use Wordfence, there is a free and paid version, the free version is obviously more restricted.
+However, it still provides very useful features.
+It gives you information on login attempts, and will block bots from attempting a login.

 There are also various other virus and malware scanners that can be installed.
 Always check the plugin reviews before installing, and check that they’re regularly updated.